FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 <details><summary> General advice</summary>

-Ultimately, through my own experience, I've found that running a semi-rolling release distro would result in best game to work ratio.
-That means that your system will be stable, in a sense that it won't crash often and behave unpredictably, but also you will rip the benefits of newer Mesa updates and general Linux Kernel performance and stability improvements.
+Ultimately, through my own experience, I've found that running a semi-rolling release distro would result in the best game to work ratio.
+That means that your system will be stable, in a sense that it won't crash often and won't behave unpredictably, but you will also rip the benefits of newer Mesa updates and general Linux Kernel performance and stability improvements.
 So I wouldn't recommend using something like Ubuntu or Debian Stable for general-purpose computing.
-My recommendations would include: Fedora, Debian Testing, Debian Sid, Arch Linux.
+My recommendations are [Debian Sid](https://www.debian.org/) and [Arch Linux](https://archlinux.org/).
 </details>

 <details><summary> Display settings</summary>

-Wayland helps to alleviate most issues related to screen-tearing, frame pacing and input latency.
+Wayland/Gamescope help to alleviate most issues related to screen-tearing, frame pacing and input latency.
 If you're experiencing screen-tearing or bad frame pacing, e.g. lag, on X11, please follow [this guide](https://linuxreviews.org/HOWTO_fix_screen_tearing).
 </details>

-<details><summary> Debian, Ubuntu and their derivatives</summary>
+<details><summary> Ubuntu and their derivatives</summary>

-On Debian and Ubuntu base distros you need to install drivers.
+On Ubuntu base distros you need to install drivers.

 - For AMD use this command: `sudo dpkg --add-architecture i386 && sudo apt update && sudo apt upgrade && sudo apt install libgl1-mesa-dri:i386 mesa-vulkan-drivers mesa-vulkan-drivers:i386`

-- For NVIDIA your distro should offer you a way to download a driver upon first boot or have them pre-installed.
+- For NVIDIA, your distro should offer you a way to download a driver upon first boot or have them pre-installed.
 Run this command to add packages that may not have been installed automatically: `sudo dpkg --add-architecture i386 && sudo apt update && sudo apt install -y libvulkan1 libvulkan1:i386`

 **I highly discourage you from using PPAs for Mesa or NVIDIA Drivers** as they can potentially brick your system.
 And if you do update in that way, please use `ppa-purge` in order to remove these packages if any issues do arise.